The erosion calculator was devised in an original form in 2012 as an aid to ongoing studies of the East Yorkshire coast.

 The database is updated once a year.
 Any future download will overwrite an existing installation

 Enter a location number and date range.
 Location numbers are those of monitoring profiles, 123 in all, from north to south, as maintained by East Riding of Yorkshire Council.
 A list is provided within the calculator.

 Dates are organised into nominal years.
 For example, the first relevant Ordnance Survey was conducted 1852 to 1854 – a period represented as 1854.
 Twice-yearly readings for autumn and spring, introduced 1998, are merged into single annual values.

 Each year of the requested range for the particular location appears on the screen in rapid succession.
 A summary follows, normally all that is required.
 Individual years may be scrolled back to.
 Prior to 2003, data are generally averaged over intervals between surveys.
-Survey dates and lengths of periods they cover are displayed.
+There may be the occasional very small rounding error.
+Survey dates and lengths of periods are displayed.

 Data for the erosion calculator are obtained from East Riding of Yorkshire Council.
 Whilst every care is taken in preparation, no liability is implied.
 The extent of future cliff losses cannot be assumed from past rates of erosion.